manasa-kalluru/react_foodApp/README.md

 ## Shimmer UI
 - A shimmer UI is a version of the UI that doesn't contain actual content, but instead mimics the layout and shapes of the content that will eventually appear

+## ROUTING
+- is imported using npm install **react-router-dom**
+- is initiated in the main app.js using **createBrowserRouter** which takes a list of paths.
+- react-router-dom also provides a component called **RouterProvider** to render all the contents of createBrowserROuter.It provides routing configuration.
+- `root.render(<RouterProvider router={appRouter} />);`

+## useRouteError hook
+- reat-router-dom provides us a useRouteError hooks that gives us more info about the error that occures.
+We can just initialize the hook to a variable and log the error.
+- `const err = useRouteError();
+  console.log(err);`

+## Outlet component from react-router-dom
+- The outlet comonent renders the relevant element from createBrowserRouter's children whenevr there is a change in the path.
+- The outlet component however will not be in the html when rendered bit instead is replaced by the child route element
+- whenevr there is a change in the path, only the outlet is re-render but the header and footer will just remain same

+## rafce - generates component in vs code

+## <a> usage to route to diff page
+- Using <a> tag to navigate to a new pge will lead to reloading of the entire page.

+## Link component from react-router-dom
+- This works similar to <a>.
+But it only
+- **This is why react applications are **Single Page Web Applications**. since all the pages are rendered through children of one single components created through createBrowserRouter.**

+## 2 types of Routing in Web Apps
+- Client Side Routing - Like react when tha app is loaded the first time all the componets are loaded and the component is just renderes and no network calls are made.
+- Server Side Routing - a network call is made to fetch the html and the html response is rendered.